'They decapitated them': Horrific ritual sacrifice at Panama cult church

-González was out working his fields of taro and rice Monday when the lay preachers of the "The New Light of God" came for the family and dragged them to an improvised church at a nearby ranch.
+Gonzalez was working his fields of taro and rice Monday when the lay preachers of the New Light of God came for the family and dragged them to an improvised church at a nearby ranch.

-The family had been chosen by one of the lay preachers who earlier had a vision: Everyone in the hamlet had to repent their sins, or die.
-There, the woman, her children and a female neighbour were beaten into repenting.
+The family had been chosen by one of the lay preachers who had had a vision: everyone in the hamlet had to repent their sins or die.
+Once at the church, the woman, her children and a female neighbour were beaten into repenting.
 If they didn't do so convincingly, lay preachers holding cudgels, machetes and Bibles would lay into them.

-Gónzalez began a desperate campaign to save them.
-Outnumbered, he was able to retrieve two children — a 5-year-old girl and a 7-year-old boy — from the church.
+Gonzalez began a desperate campaign to save them.
+Outnumbered, he was able to retrieve a 5-year-old girl and a 7-year-old boy from the church.

-But the remote hamlet, nestled in the jungle of the indigenous Ngabé Buglé enclave of Panama's Caribbean coast, is hours from the nearest clinic, or police force.
+But the remote hamlet, in the jungle of the indigenous Ngabe Bugle enclave of Panama's Caribbean coast, is hours from the nearest clinic, or police force.

 "I looked for help from the authorities, but they didn't respond.
 When they didn't respond, I lost everything," he said.